I Found the Way to Be Free From Sin and Enter the Kingdom of God

 By Aixi, Malaysia

 When I was 12, I began believing in theand became a Christian.
-After I began believing, I actively and persistently participated in Sunday worship and study groups.
+After I began believing, I actively and persistently participated in Sunday worship and Bible study groups.
 At Bible study meetings, we often discussed 2 Timothy 4:7–8, “I have fought a good fight, I have finished my course, I have kept the faith: From now on there is laid up for me a crown of righteousness.”
 We thought that, as Christians, we should imitate Paul and strive to run around and do works, because the Lord would bestow crowns of righteousness upon us.
 Our pastor also often encouraged us by saying the kingdom of heaven is entered through effort, and as long as we make efforts to pursue and diligently do the Lord’s work, when the Lord returns, He would rapture us up to the kingdom of heaven.
 These teachings became the cornerstone of my belief in God, and I swore to myself that I would do all in my power to participate in church service work so that I could accrue enough “value” to satisfy God, so that when He came, I could be raptured up into the kingdom of heaven.